LionelDraghi/bbt/README.md

 bbt -o docs/tests_results.md docs/tests/*.md
 ```
 The title is kind of a provocation.
 Obviously, you need to run the tests somewhere and there will be residue.
 But as there is no input or output to keep in that directory (unless debugging the test himself), you can as well delete the execution dir after each run.

+### Removing File or directories

+`Given` lines role is to prepare the test.
+But what is the expected behavior of the line
+``Given the directory `dir1` ``?

+bbt answers is to create a `dir1`directory if there is none.
+And to to avoid any unwanted (potentially) recursive deletion, there is a required "new" keyword when the intent is to start from a white page and erase an existing homonym.

+So, if you want to start with a potentially existing dir1, use :
+``Given the directory `dir1` ``
+If you want to start with a brand new one, use :
+``Given the new directory `dir1` ``

 ---------------------------------------------------------------------